harshil30401/KelpAssignment/README.md

 Note, "KelpAssignment" is a package.

-I have tried to give the details of the code as comments in the code itself.
+I have tried to give the details of the code as comments in the code itself in case you have any questions or improvement suggestions please email at `harshilpatel30401@gmail.com`

 Any feedback would be appreciated.